Proclamation Day: Background

 Proclamation Day in South Australia celebrates the establishment of government in the colony of South Australia as a British province.
 The province itself was officially created and proclaimed in 1834 when the British Parliament passed the South Australia Act 1834, which empowered King William IV to create South Australia as a British province and to provide for its colonisation and government.
-It was ratified 19 February 1836 when King William issued Letters Patent establishing the province.
+It was ratified on 19 February 1836, when King William issued Letters Patent establishing the province.
 The proclamation announcing the establishment of Government was made by Captain John Hindmarsh beside The Old Gum Tree at the present-day suburb of Glenelg North on 28 December 1836.
 The proclamation specified the same protection under the law for the local native population as for the settlers.